 Finally, we find support for our expectations regarding the relative strength of predictive effects for each of our early money measures.
-When comparing early fundraising coefficients in our future fundraising model, the effect for our candidate-centered measure is 149.71 (se = 9.42), and the effect for our election-centered measure is 65.55 (se = 9.21).
-A t-test confirms that candidate-centered early fundraising has a significantly greater effect on pre-primary contributions (p-value < 0.05).
+To compare effect sizes across measures, we re-run models 3 and 6 in Table 2 with our fundraising variables standardized to have a mean of 0 and standard deviation of 1.
+This allows for cross-variable comparisons within each model.
+Full regression results are available in Appendix Table A5.
+When comparing early fundraising coefficients in our future fundraising model, the effect for our candidate-centered measure is 149.65 (se = 9.54), and the effect for our election-centered measure is 65.86 (se = 9.26).
+A t-test confirms that candidatecentered early fundraising has a significantly greater effect on pre-primary contributions (p-value < 0.001).
 This finding supports our theoretical expectation that raw receipts garnered at the start of a candidate's campaign have a stronger relationship with future fundraising than an election-centered measure for relative fundraising.
-When comparing coefficients in our electoral success model, the effect for our election-centered measure is 1.48 (se = 0.16), and the effect for our candidate-centered measure is 0.67 (se = 0.16).
-A t-test confirms that election-centered early contributions have a significantly greater effect on a candidate's relative fundraising performance has a stronger relationship with electoral success than a candidate's relative fundraising performance has a stronger relationship with electoral success than a candidate-centered measure of raw dollars.
+When comparing early fundraising coefficients in our electoral success model, the effect for our election-centered measure is 1.48 (se = 0.16), and the effect for our candidate-centered measure is 0.67 (se = 0.16).
+A t-test confirms that election-centered early contributions have a significantly greater effect on a candidate's likelihood of primary election success (p-value < 0.001).
+This supports our theoretical expectation that a candidate's relative fundraising performance has a stronger relationship with electoral success than a candidate-centered measure of raw dollars raised.